Beaumont-sur-Sarthe

 Beaumont-sur-Sarthe ([bomɔ̃ syʁ saʁt], literally Beaumont on Sarthe; pre-revolutionary name: Beaumont-le-Vicomte) is a commune in the Sarthe department and Pays de la Loire region of north-western France.

 The residents of Beaumont are known in French as les Belmontais.

 Geography

 As the name indicates, Beaumont lies on the river Sarthe.
-The town is situated midway between Alençon (23 km) and Le Mans (25 km).
+The town is midway between Alençon (23 km) and Le Mans (25 km).
 Ballon and Fresnay-sur-Sarthe are each 10 km away, Sillé-le-Guillaume is 20 km and Mamers 22 km away.